bjeabby1507/Cryptofinance/Readme.md

 Experimental : minimum Esperance de gain z=6 , A=3, Hashrate[idx[1]] = 0.43
 Experimental : minimum Esperance de gain z=6 , A=10, Hashrate[idx[1]] = 0.46

-It will be profitable for the miner if he own at least 43% of the power network, more there it need confirmations more it's profitable.
+It will be profitable for the miner if he owns at least 43% of the power network, more there it need confirmations more it's profitable.